 Reaching into his bag, the man took out a small music player he had been saving for a special occasion.
 The battery was nearly dead and there was no power anywhere, no way to recharge the damn thing.
-Then he took out his very last chocolate (still wrapped in its original silver packaging).
+Then he took out a chocolate chip cookie, still wrapped in its original silver packaging.
 He stared at it for a full minute before breaking it in half and giving one piece to his four-legged friend.

 “Go on, eat it.
 You look a bit on the thin side you know.”

 He watched as the dog chomped on the cookie, chewing loudly and licking the crumbs off the ground.
 Then he ate his piece with his eyes closed.
-The expiry date was several years old but it still tasted better than most other things they ate.
+The expiry date was several years old but it still tasted better than anything he had eaten that month.